dsanson/Pandoc.tmbundle/README.markdown

 # Please note

-I've mostly abandoned TextMate for MacVim.
+I've most y abandoned TextMate for MacVim.
 So Pandoc.tmbundle won't be getting much love from me going forward.
 If someone out there wants to pick this up, I'd be happy to transfer the repo over.

-Some features are clearly out of date.
-I haven't kept up with the new citations format and changes in the associated command line arguments, for example.

 # Pandoc TextMate Bundle README